Magnusvals/ANCS/README.md

 - Camera tally ring not supported via REST API

 *Workaround:* onboard RGB LED acts as tally indicator.
-You can extend it with Toslink fiber for easier visibility on operated cameras.
+You can extend it with Toslink fiber for easier visibility on cameras with operators.

 # USB-C Ethernet Adapters
 Only **USB 3.0 Gigabit (1000 Mbps)** adapters are recognized by cameras.